 - If rectal cancer has spread to other parts of the body

 One or more of the following therapies may be recommended to treat rectal cancer or help relieve symptoms.

-Surgery is the most common treatment for rectal cancer.
-It is the main treatment for rectal cancer that has not spread to distant sites.
-Surgery for rectal cancer is most successful when done by a specialist with a great deal of experience in the procedure.
+Surgery is the most common treatment for rectal cancer that has not spread to distant sites.
+Rectal cancer surgery is most successful when done by a specialist with a great deal of experience in the procedure.
 MD Anderson surgeons are among the most experienced in the nation.